dinhanhthi/dinhanhthi.com/posts/ml/dimensionality-reduction/2019-10-14-principal-component-analysis.md

 ---
 layout: post
 title: "Principal Component Analysis (PCA)"
-tags: [Machine Learning]
+tags: [Machine Learning, Dimensionality Reduction]
 toc: true
 icon: /img/cats/ml.svg
-keywords: compress data dimensional reduction speed up algorithms or to visualize data feature selection Feature projection mean variance covariance eigenvalues covariance matrix eigenvectors explained_variance_ratio_ Whitening Image compression Luis Serrano Tiep Vu Jake VanderPlas UFLDL - Stanford Shankar Muthuswamy
+keywords: pca Dimensionality Reduction compress data dimensional reduction speed up algorithms or to visualize data feature selection Feature projection mean variance covariance eigenvalues covariance matrix eigenvectors explained_variance_ratio_ Whitening Image compression Luis Serrano Tiep Vu Jake VanderPlas UFLDL - Stanford Shankar Muthuswamy
 ---

-{% assign img-url = '/img/post/ML/PCA' %}
+{% assign img-url = '/img/post/ML/dim_redu' %}

 ## What?

 Sometimes we need to "compress" our data to speed up algorithms or to visualize data.
-One way is to use **dimensionality reduction** which is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
+One way is to use [**dimensionality reduction**](/tags/dimensionality-reduction/) which is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
 We can think of 2 approaches:

 - **Feature selection**: find a subset of the input variables.
 - **Feature projection** (also *Feature extraction*): transforms the data in the high-dimensional space to a space of fewer dimensions. **PCA** is one of the methods following this approach.